MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-location.md

 [!INCLUDE [temp](../../_shared/version-vsts-only.md)]

+You can choose the location for your data during initial sign-up and creation of your organization.
 Azure DevOps operates in the following geographical locations (“geos”).
-During initial sign-up and creation of the organization, you can choose the location for your data.

 ## Data locations